Muhammad al-Khuli: Air Force Commander

 In 1994 President Assad promoted al-Khuli to Commander of the Air Force as indicated by sources in the Syrian press.
 His appointment, which coincided with efforts by the Syrian government to improve ties with the West, was a surprise to observers due to al-Khuli's alleged role in the Hindawi affair.
 Historian Moshe Ma'oz explains the move as a possible attempt by al-Assad to secure the "foundations" of his government during difficult times by promoting a loyal confidant such as al-Khuli who could also be relied on to support al-Assad in his bid to nominate Bashar al-Assad as successor to the presidency.

-Later life
+Later life and death

-Al-Khouli retired from service in June 1999 at the age of 66.
+Al-Khouli retired from service in June 1999, at the age of 66.
 Batatu asserts that al-Khuli was not tainted by official corruption or abuse of authority.
 He is mostly depicted as "upright, competent and deep in Assad's confidence."
 However, al-Khouli has been accused of influencing al-Assad to strongly rely on fellow Alawites.
 In 1988 an opponent of the Assad government and a former secretary-general of the Ba'ath Party was quoted by Batatu as stating "It is possible that it was he who pushed Assad towards the slippery path of sectarianism.
 But he is a man with a horizon."

+During the fall of Baathist Syria al-Khuli fled the country to neighboring Lebanon, ultimately settling in Beirut.
+He died there on 3 March 2026.